jeremydumais/airodb/README.md

 | -k, --keepdump | Do not delete the dump file when the application exit. |
 | -h, --help | Display the help and exit. |
 | --version | Display version information and exit. |

-#

-*The logo are a construction from images made by Freepik and Smashicons from www.flaticon.com*